Victor-Gentle/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. Display all the lines in the file /etc/passwd that do not contain the pattern “bin”
 17. Display all lines of the file /etc/ssh/sshd_config starting with a letter
 18. Replace all characters A and c from input to Z and e respectively
+19. Replace all characters A and c from input to Z and e respectively